psavelis/psavelis/README.md

 ![GitHub followers](https://img.shields.io/github/followers/psavelis?label=Follow&style=social)

-I'm a Software Engineer based in São Paulo, Brazil, with a passion for building scalable and reliable backend systems.
+I'm a Software Engineer based in Santos (São Paulo), Brazil, with a passion for building scalable and reliable backend systems.
 I specialize in developing distributed software ensuring that they are easy to **maintain** and **extend**.

 ## Background